 “You’re scaring me.”

 But I bet I’m way more scared.
-If she doesn’t believe me, I’ll lose her.
+If she doesn’t believe me, I’ll lose her, and I can’t bear the thought of that.
 If she does believe me, I have no idea where it will take us.
 It’s a gamble I’m willing to take because I can’t keep this secret to myself any longer.
-It’s too big and too difficult for me to contain.
+I thought I could, but it’s too big and too difficult for me to contain.

 And I can’t tell it to anyone but her.